 REU students will engage in several other activities that will help broaden their horizons and experience.
 Two sessions will be dedicated to ethics - these discussions will center on topics such as research ethics, human genome, cloning and stem cell research.
 Other individual sessions will include presentations regarding graduate school admissions, and career opportunities in the biological sciences as well as visits to core research facilities

 There will be bi-weekly social mixers.
 These will include group meals at faculty homes, local restaurants, and on campus.

-The directors Jane Jackman and Susan Cole will provide a short lecture to the students on how to prepare a poster highlighting their key findings.
+The directors Jane Jackman and Anna Dobritsa will provide a short lecture to the students on how to prepare a poster highlighting their key findings.
 At the end of the program, the students will present their results to faculty and students from both departments in a poster session that will be held during the final week of the program.

 The REU students will be provided full room and board.
 They will be housed in an air-conditioned OSU honors dormitory in adjacent rooms.
 Students will be provided with 1) funds for daily meals, and 2) an OSU ID card.